thepirat000/Audit.NET/src/Audit.WebApi/README.md

   - \{verb}: replaced with the HTTP verb used (GET, POST, etc).
   - \{url}: replaced with the request URL.
 - **IncludeHeaders()**: Boolean (or function of the executing context that returns a boolean) to indicate whether to include the Http Request Headers or not.
 Default is false.
+- **IncludeResponseHeaders()**: Boolean (or function of the executing context that returns a boolean) to indicate whether to include the Http Response Headers or not.
+Default is false.
 - **IncludeRequestBody()**: Boolean (or function of the executing context that returns a boolean) to indicate whether to include or exclude the request body from the logs.
 Default is false.
 (Check the following note)
 - **IncludeResponseBody()**: Boolean (or function of the executed context that returns a boolean) to indicate whether to include response body or not.
 Default is false.
 - **IncludeModelState()**: Boolean (or function of the executed context that returns a boolean) to indicate whether to include the Model State info or not.
 Default is false.